|MP 7.02.01||Monitored Anesthesia Care|

 MAC may include varying levels of sedation, analgesia, and anxiolysis as necessary.
 The provider of MAC must be prepared and qualified to convert to general anesthesia when necessary.
 If the patient loses consciousness and the ability to respond purposefully, the anesthesia care is a general anesthetic, irrespective of whether airway instrumentation is required.

-Minimal sedation (anxiolysis): is a drug-induced state during which patients respond normally to verbal commands.
-Although cognitive function and coordination may be impaired, ventilator and cardiovascular function are unaffected.
+Although cognitive function and coordination may be impaired, ventilator and cardiovascular function are unaffected

-Moderate sedation/analgesia (“conscious” sedation): is a drug-induced depression of consciousness during which patients respond purposefully to verbal commands, either alone or accompanied by light tactile stimulation.
-No interventions are required to maintain a patent airway, and spontaneous ventilation is adequate.
-Cardiovascular function is usually maintained.
+A drug-induced depression of consciousness during which patients respond purposefully to verbal commands, either alone or accompanied by light tactile stimulation

 Because sedation is a continuum, it is not always possible to predict how an individual patient will respond.
 Hence, practitioners intending to produce a given level of sedation should be able to rescue patients whose level of sedation becomes deeper than initially intended.
 Individuals administering moderate sedation/analgesia (conscious sedation) should be able to rescue patients who enter a state of deep sedation/analgesia, while those administering deep sedation/analgesia should be able to rescue patients who enter a state of general anesthesia.